aogriffiths/play2.0-ajax-examples/README.md

     jsRoutes.controllers.Application.sayHello()

-That's the higlights, hopfully you can get all details and nauces of the four methods from the code.
+That's the highlights, hopefully you can get all details and nuances of the four methods from the code.
 Applications.java and index.scala.html both contains comments.
-If you would like to understand more of what is going on under the hood there are comments in Applications.java on how to use cURL to play with the examples and index.scala.html includes debug statements for your broswer's javascript debug console.
+If you would like to understand more of what is going on under the hood there are comments in Applications.java on how to use cURL to play with the examples and index.scala.html includes debug statements for your browser's javascript debug console.